 Hanna: Cincinnati Latin course instructor

-...chemistry and calculus.
+...have tutoring experience in math and Latin.
+My favorite subjects in school were chemistry and calculus.
 I have completed four years of Latin in high school including AP Latin and received the National Exam Gold Award all 4 years.
 I have also scored a 5 on nine different AP tests so I'm capable of helping other students prepare for their AP exams.
 For fun, I play the flute and practice martial arts.
-I am constantly reading and I particularly enjoy science fiction and fantasy.
-I find tutoring both...
+I am constantly...

 Education & Certification